-Welcome to Year 10 at Gundagai High School.
-This year you will complete the second year of your Stage 5 studies.
+Welcome to Year 9 at Gundagai High School.
+This year you will commence your Stage 5 studies which will include learning throughout Years 9 and 10.

 It is essential that students, parents and carers are familiar with the assessment procedures and requirements that are outlined in this handbook.
 Completion of all tasks is important if you are to work towards achieving your full potential this year.